felskrone/salt-eventsd/README.md

 - create and collect your own custom events with the data you want in an external database
 - etc.

-### Why This is useful / Who needs this?
+### Why this is useful / Who needs this?
 Currently saltstack does not have an external job-cache that works without a returner.
-Using returners and by that losing salt encryption is not always desirable.
+Using returners and by that losing salt encryption is not always desirable or mabye not even an option.
 With this daemon, you can collect all data right where its created and returned: on the salt-master.

 While saltstacks job-cache works well in smaller environments, in larger environments the job-cache can become a burden for the salt-master.
 Especially if the job-cache should be kept for a longer period of time, and im talking weeks and month here.
 This is where the salt-eventsd jumps in.
 With the